The Battle No One Could Win — Modern Paraphrase | fresh.bible

-2 Samuel 18 — A father, a forest, and the grief that victory couldn''t fix
+2 Samuel 18 — A father, a forest, and the grief that victory couldn't fix

-7 min read
+11 min read

 This is one of those chapters where winning and losing get tangled together so badly you can't tell them apart. had an army ready to fight.
 The enemy was his own son.
 And the only order he cared about — the one he said loud enough for the entire army to hear — was "don't hurt the boy."
-That's a father going to war against his own child.
+That's a going to war against his own child.
 There's no version of this that ends well.

 "I'm coming out with you myself."